-Together with Sustainable Village Resources and the Biovision Foundation- Swistzerland and SLUSH fund in North America, we have started the set-up of a central coffee food forest demonstration site, a coffee tree nursery with seedlings appropriate for organic production and a simple processing and storage site.
-We have one of Kenya’s largest coffee marketers ready to help us market the coffee and transport arranged through our supporter Fargo Courier.
+Together with Sustainable Village Resources (SVR) and the Biovision Foundation- Switzerland and SLUSH Fund in North America, we have started the set-up of a central coffee food forest model site, a coffee tree nursery with seedlings appropriate for organic production and a simple processing and storage site.